gavilancomun/kakuro-csharp/README.md

 # kakuro-csharp
-Kakuro puzzle solver in C# with Antlr.
+Kakuro puzzle solver in C#

+## Work in progress with Antlr.

 Antlr support can be integrated into Visual Studio